Making the best of potatoes

 The processing of potato starch produces large quantities of potato juice.
 Although potato juice is often used as a crop fertiliser, costs are very high and large storage units are required outside of the fertilising season.
 Furthermore, the fertilising effect can be poor and the liquid can emit strong, unpleasant odours.

-These issues can be mitigated by concentrating the juice water to above 40%.
+These issues can be mitigated by concentrating the juice water above 40%.
 This increases the commercial value of the potato juice considerably.
 The concentrate can be stored in smaller covered facilities until it is next required.

 We can assist in designing and implementing an effective process for concentrating potato juice for excellent commercial returns.
 This includes recovering most of the energy required for the evaporation process, which can then be used in the starch plant.